best stretches for joint pain

 4. For extra relief, turn your head slightly downward toward your chest and hold.

-Benefits of Incorporating Stretching into Your Morning Routine
+Benefits of Making Stretching a Morning Habit

 Stretches for arthritis pain relief